wp-plugins/gwebpro-store-locator/readme.txt

 10. Inserting the short code [Gwebpro Store Locator] lets you create an interactive search form and sets your business up on Google Maps.
 11. Navigate to Settings under Admin Panel for advanced customization.
 You can add useful details like store description, store picture, website and contact information with phone numbers and email address.
 You can also add more categories for your store for better search results.
 12. Store details can appear in a separate for ease of use if you desire so.
 13. Also, a visitor can change map types (terrain, satellite, standard views) and default zoom level to suit his requirement.
 Lets visitors set map height, width and number of stores to be displayed on a single page during searches.
-Opting for the paid versions of the Plugin lets users’ select add-on features to plump up your store locator.
+Opting for the paid versions of the Plugin lets user's select add-on features to plump up your store locator.
 14. As a user, you can have the option of showing or hiding the map, depending on your preferences.
 15. Allows you to preset, specify or limit the display radius as per your choice and choose between miles or kilometres for precise distances.
 16. Displays nearest stores automatically against visitor's current location (within a specified radius) from the admin.